TOMKIBOI/Inventory-EOQ/README.md

 Clone the repo

 git clone https://github.com/TOMKIBOI/Inventory-EOQ.git
-To access this Web Application you have to open XAMPP start Apache and MySQL and then type localhost/IMSFinal in your browser.
+To access this Web Application, open XAMPP, start Apache and MySQL and then type localhost/Inventory-EOQ in your browser.

-1) Admin
-	Username: admin
-	Password: admin
-2) User
-	Username: user
-	Password: user

-Database: alxproject
+Create the database named alxproject, and import the stored SQL file in sql Directory.
+Once imported,  use the provided credential to log in.
+Later you can update the users or create new users and admin entirely.